realm/ci-actions/mdb-realm/README.md

 ## deploy

 The action will deploy an M5 Atlas cluster.
-If `clusterName` is specified, the cluster will use that name, otherwise a hashed 8-character name will be generated from the run id and the attempt id.
+If `clusterName` is specified, the cluster will use that name, otherwise a hashed 8-character name will be generated based on the `github.run_id` and `github.run_attempt`.

+## cleanup

+This action is meant to be used in conjunction with the `deploy` action.
+It can be used to destroy a cluster and any associated apps.
+The `clusterName` can be used to specify which cluster will be deleted, otherwise it will use the same strategy as deploy to generate a cluster name based on the `github.run_id` and `github.run_attempt`.

 ## Usage